umccr/htsget-rs/htsget-actix/README.md

 This application has the same functionality as [htsget-axum].
 To use it, following the [htsget-axum][htsget-axum-usage] instructions, and replace any calls to `htsget-axum` with `htsget-actix`.

+It is recommended to use [htsget-axum] because it better fits with the rest of [htsget-rs].
+For example [htsget-actix] uses the actix-web framework for the ticket server, however it depends on [htsget-axum] for the data server.
+Also, components in [htsget-lambda] use Axum dependencies.

+[htsget-lambda]: ../htsget-lambda

 ### As a library